-It is important to enquire about surgical and trauma history to exclude possible neurosurgery-related central DI or post-traumatic brain injury DI.
+It is important to inquire about surgical and trauma history to exclude possible neurosurgery-related central DI or post-traumatic brain injury DI.

 Infants with hereditary DI present with crying, polyuria and hyperthermia due to dehydration.
 At later stages, these infants show growth retardation and weight loss.

-If the patient’s etiology has also affected the anterior pituitary, other hormonal deficiencies can be evident at presentation.
+If the patient’s etiology has also affected the anterior pituitary, other hormonal deficiencies can also be evident.

 Symptoms of hypernatremia can also be present: lethargy, thirst, weakness, irritability, confusion, convulsions and even coma.

 Progression and Complications of Diabetes Insipidus